Death at a Funeral (2007 film): Plot

 While most of the guests are watching Simon on the roof, Peter meets privately with Daniel and Robert and reveals he was their father's lover.
 Unhappy that he was left nothing in their father's will, Peter shows them compromising photographs, trying to blackmail the family for £15,000.
 The brothers panic, bind and gag Peter, and give him what they believe is Valium to calm him down.
-Peter manages to free himself, but falls and hits his head on a glass coffee table.
+Peter manages to free himself but falls and hits his head on a glass coffee table.
 Troy and germaphobic family friend Howard believe Peter to be dead.
 Forced to dispose of the body as quickly and surreptitiously as possible, Daniel and Robert place it in the coffin with their father.
-Martha tells Simon that she is pregnant and she takes him off the roof, much to everyone's relief.
+Martha manages to talk Simon off the roof by telling him she is pregnant, much to everyone's relief.

 Once everyone returns, the service resumes.
 Daniel's awkward eulogy is interrupted when the still-alive Peter bursts out of the coffin and the photos fall out for everyone, including Daniel and Robert's mother Sandra, to see.
 Daniel interrupts the ensuing uproar by delivering an impromptu, heartfelt eulogy, declaring that his father may have had secrets, but he was a good man, who loved his family, and that everyone at the funeral could do worse than to follow his example.

 In the evening, after all the mourners (including Peter) have gone, Robert compliments Daniel on his speech and tells him that he plans on taking their mother to New York so that Daniel and Jane can finally buy their own flat.
 Their conversation is interrupted when Jane tells them that Uncle Alfie had a panic attack over seeing what he thought was Peter's dead body, so she gave him some "Valium".
 As the brothers exchange an alarmed look, the film ends with Uncle Alfie on the roof naked, as Simon had been.